CollaboratorimInstitute/Workshop.Cafe/README.md

       }

       break;

+The first case checks the stateController array, looking for a value of 0.
+1 or 2.
+If the value is set as 1 then it populates the puck with green light.
+If the stateController array is any other value then it sets the controller value to 1 and animates the light with green.

+### Pulse (Case 1)

     // set light to blink and then return to correct state case 1: // case 1 corellates to "pulse1"